 - Ports: Most multimeters are equipped with three ports: COM (or “-”), mAVΩ, and 10A.
 COM stands for common and is what the black probe is usually plugged into.
 The mAVΩ port is where the red probe plugs into to measure volts, resistance, and current.
 The 10A port is a specialty port that’s used when measuring currents greater than 200 mA.
 Some multimeters have four ports that split the functions of the mAVΩ setting in two, with one VΩ setting for volts and resistance and a µAmA setting for current.

-When using a multimeter to test live electricity, it's important to take certain safety precautions to avoid any chance of electrocution.
+When using a multimeter to test live electricity, it's important to take certain safety precautions to avoid any chance of electrocution as accidents can occur.
 These include:

 - Wearing insulated gloves